acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc2-dc_environmental_monitoring-small_data/README.md

 environment,sensor=urndevmac001523ac8211 hum=42.6 1734645180000000000
 ```
 where the last value represents the epoch (nanoseconds) conversion of timestamp format.<br>
-Steps from 2a to 4 implement the transformation "record per record".<br>

 - step 2a: storing data into the MinIO bucket
 - step 2b: transforming input data into Line Protocol format (InfluxDB friendly) by using the following groovy script:
 ```